 Printer Friendly Version

-DESCRIPTIONWithin the human body, the presence of certain heavy metals such as iron and copper, in the proper concentrations is essential for normal bodily functions.
-Other heavy metals such as lead and aluminum are nonessential.
-The build-up of heavy metals in the body, which can occur through ingestion or from a metabolic dysfunction, is toxic.
 Chelation therapy is an established treatment for the removal of metal toxins by converting them to a chemically inert form that can be excreted in the urine.
-Chelation therapy consists of the intravenous or oral administration of chelating agents that remove metal ions such as lead, aluminum, mercury, arsenic, zinc, iron, copper, and calcium from the body.
+Chelation therapy comprises intravenous or oral administration of chelating agents that remove metal ions such as lead, aluminum, mercury, arsenic, zinc, iron, copper, and calcium from the body.

-Other applications of chelation therapy are considered investigational, including, but not limited to:
+Off-label applications of chelation therapy (see Policy Guidelines section for FDA-approved uses) are considered investigational, including, but not limited to:

 Investigative service is defined as the use of any treatment procedure, facility, equipment, drug, device, or supply not yet recognized by certifying boards and/or approving or licensing agencies or published peer review criteria as standard, effective medical practice for the treatment of the condition being treated and as such therefore is not considered medically necessary.

 The coverage guidelines outlined in the Medical Policy Manual should not be used in lieu of the Member's specific benefit plan language.

 POLICY HISTORY5/2000: Approved by Medical Policy Advisory Committee (MPAC)